falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 ### Cloud Formation User Workflow
 #### What the final user sees
-User downloads a cloud formation template distributed by us and executes it on the AWS account.
+User downloads an installer done by us and executes it.
 User then adds the newly created macro as a transform to the Cloud Formation templates that wants monitored and runs a deploy.

+This step can also be used to distribute upgrades for Falco and Kilt runtimes.

 #### Behind the scenes
-The CFN installer downloads the `kilt` binary and sets it up as an `AWS::Lambda`.
-A [CFN Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) is registered with a name provided by the user.
+The installer downloads the `kilt` binary and sets it up as an `AWS::Lambda`.
+A [CFN Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) is registered with a name provided by the user (example: `FalcoMacro`).

 ### Kilt Transformation

 #### What the final user sees
-totally transparent
+User creates a new stack/upgrades an existing stack with a CFN template that includes `Transform: ${MacroName}` at root level.

 #### Behind the scenes
 The kilt-cfn lambda is invoked on each stack creation/update referencing the macro.
-It finds all fargate task definitions in the template and applies the patches defined in `kilt.cfg`
+It finds all fargate task definitions in the template and applies the patches defined in `kilt.cfg` specified during macro installation.

 ### Runtime
 #### What the final user sees